siberianfox/g2wiki/g2dialect.md

 - Machine-independent Gcode: be able to print a file on any machine w/o prior knowledge by the slicer, in other words, machine-independent, material-independent slicing.
 This is what Postscript does for 2d printing.
 Any postscript file can run on any printer.

 ##G2 Dialect Summary
 - The g2 dialect uses "standard" Gcode, with minimal extensions for 3dp and other applications.
-"Standard" gcode is determined by examining multiple industry sources and adopting the rough consensus G and M code commands.
-See Industry Gcode and Industry Mcodes.
+"Standard" gcode is determined by examining multiple industry sources and adopting the rough consensus for G and M commands.
+See [Gcode Standards](g2dialect-Gcode-Standards).
 - Use Gcode simply as a way to describe the job, not machine setup, configuration, job overrides and other functions.
-See [Operating Model](https://github.com/synthetos/g2/wiki/g2dialect-Operating-Model).
+See [g2dialect Operating Model](https://github.com/synthetos/g2/wiki/g2dialect-Operating-Model).
 - Use JSON for non-job functions.
 Provide job extensibility by embedding JSON into Gcode in a way that does not break existing parsers and conventions.
-See Gcode Active JSON.
+See [Gcode Active JSON](g2dialect-Active-JSON)
 - Re-cast the Reprap Gcode and Mcodes using the above.
-See G2 3DP Dialect.
+See [g2dialect 3D Printing Codes](g2dialect-3D-Printing-Codes]